 Associated person: Search for any individual associated with the work other than the author (e.g., author of prologue, coordinator, editor, or director of series or collection, etc.).

 For bibliographic-specific details see:

 MsEd (Manuscripts and printed editions): These are the primary sources, manuscripts and printed editions, in which the medieval texts are preserved.
 See the home pages of the three bibliographies (“Scope and content”) for a description of the sources included in the database.
-Search fields are City, Library, Shelfmark, Date, Place of production, Scribe/printer, Publisher/patron, Previous owner, Associated person, [Subject, Key words or numbers].
+Search fields are Simple search, City, Library, Shelfmark, Date, Place of production, Scribe/printer, Publisher/patron, Previous owner, Associated person, Subject.

 Manuscript / Printed edition: First, above the search fields, click on one of these options.
 Manuscripts might include the “original” text or copies of it, including copies made in later centuries.
 Printed editions are incunables and 16th- and 17th-century editions of medieval works.
 Search later printed editions in REFERENCE.

 City: Search by name of the city (in its native language) where the library that holds the manuscript or printed edition is located.

 Library: Search by the current or former name of the library that holds the manuscript or printed edition.

 Shelfmark: Search for a current or former shelfmark in the holding library as well as for the shelfmark of a previous owner.
 Searches are not case-sensitive, e.g., “Inc. 1484” or “inc. 1484.”